Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 https://davewalsh3.github.io/Interactive-Frontend-Development-Milestone-Project/

-<i>If you wish to contribute tothis porject, please do the following:</i>
+If you wish to contribute to this porject, please do the following:
 Login into Github
 Click on my repository
 Go to the button "Download" and click it